Saturn I: Block 1 test vehicles

 SA-T First Saturn I Static Test stage.
 Manufactured at Marshall Space Flight Center, used in several MSFC static firing tests from 1960, then shipped and used at the Michoud Assembly Facility for fit testing, before being returned to Alabama.
 Now on horizontal display, next to the static test tower at Marshall Space Flight Center.
-An early photo of the SA-T stage appears above in The "S-I stage" section of this article.
 In 2019, it was reported that this stage has been made available by NASA for donation to an organization, with the only provision being an approximately $250,000 "shipping fee" for transportation costs.

-With apparently no inquiries by qualified institutions to obtain the SA-T stage, the booster was demolished on or around April 4, 2022.

-SA-D Saturn I Block 1 Dynamic Test Vehicle.
+With apparently no inquiries by qualified institutions to obtain the SA-T stage, the booster was demolished on or around April 4, 2022.SA-D Saturn I Block 1 Dynamic Test Vehicle.
 Manufactured at MSFC, used in several MSFC dynamic tests through 1962.
 Now on display in a vertical position with dummy upper stage in the rocket garden near MSFC headquarters, alongside several examples of heritage vehicles such as the V-2 rocket (A4), Redstone, Jupiter-C and Jupiter IRBM.
-See photo.

 Block 2 test vehicle

 SA-D5 Block 2 Dynamic Test Vehicle - consists of S-I-D5 Booster stage and S-IV-H/D hydrostatic/dynamic upper stage, used in tests at MSFC dynamic stand in 1962.
 It was also shipped and used for checkout at LC-37B at Cape Canaveral in 1963.
 It was returned to Alabama and modified for use as an S-IB dynamic test stage.
 Donated by NASA/MSFC to the State of Alabama at the same time as the Saturn V dynamic test vehicle and now on display in a vertical position at the U.S. Space and Rocket Center (formerly Alabama Space and Rocket Center), Huntsville, Alabama, where it has become a very familiar local landmark.
-See photo.